robbdunlap/robbo_and_the_realers/_posts/2021-08-14-adding-images-to-fastpages-blog-posts.md

+---
+layout: page
+title: Adding a Photo to a Fastpages Blog Post
+permalink:
+---

 # Adding a Photo to a Fastpages Blog Post

 I was confused by Fastpages' instruction on <a href="https://fastpages.fast.ai/fastpages/jupyter/2020/02/21/introducing-fastpages.html#Images-w/Captions">how to add a photo to a post</a>.
 This is how I do it when writing a post in markdown: